truecharts/website/docs/manual/SCALE Apps/Edit-an-App.md

+---
+sidebar_position: 4
+---
-# 03 - Editing Apps
+# Editing Apps

 Editing Apps is possible since 21.08, although it has a slightly different GUI it exposes the same setting as installing an App.